dmison/workshop/learn-js/_steps/step0-about-programming.markdown

 So what *is* programming?

 ## Todo lists for computers

-> The question of whether a computer can think is no more interesting than the question of whether a submarine can swim.
-[Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

 You can think of programming as writing a todo list for a computer.